Uncollared Wolf Believed Responsible for Livestock Deaths Shot by CPW

 The mating pair is believed to be responsible for killing livestock in Grand and Routt counties throughout 2024.

 The female and four remaining yearlings were released in Pitkin County in January, where just two months later, they started attacking and killing livestock on several ranches.
-CPW shot one of the yearlings.
+The wildlife agency shot one of the yearlings.

-The Rio Blanco wolf, according to the report, met the criteria for lethal management.
-There are four criteria CPW uses to make that determination, including:
+The Rio Blanco wolf, according to the report, met the criteria for “lethal” management.
+There are four criteria the state uses to make that determination, including:

-- Documented repeated depredation and harassment of a producers’ livestock or working dogs caused by the wolf, wolves, or pack targeted;
+- Documented repeated depredation and harassment of a producers’ livestock or working dogs caused by the wolf, wolves or pack

-- Likelihood that additional wolf-related depredation will continue if lethal control is or is not implemented; and
+- Likelihood that additional wolf-related depredation will continue if lethal control is or is not implemented

 The first criterion, regarding depredation, requires three or more events within a 30-day period.